Vektor "Speed Lathe"

-Made by VEKTOR AG of Genferstrasse 11 in Zürich, Switzerland, during the 1950s and 1960s this high-quality "speed lathe" used a Landert Motoren, 2-speed reversing motor able to run at 840 and 1680 rpm.
+Very similar in appearance, both the Mecana and Vektot speed lathes were made in Switzerland, the latter by Vektor AG of Genferstrasse 11 in Zürich, during the 1950s and 1960s.
+This very high-quality machine used a Landert Motoren, 2-speed reversing motor able to run at 840 and 1680 rpm.
 With a centre height of 110 mm and a spindle bore of 36 mm, it was intended for the simplest kind of turning work on small components and polishing jobs.

 Fitted with an Amar 3-jaw chuck of 135 mm diameter on the right-hand facing spindle, on the left-hand end of the motor shaft (which was bored clear through) was mounted a Veritas 10 mm capacity precision keyless drill chuck of German origin.
 The compound slide was from a Schaublin 102, secured in place by a 12 mm T-bolt that could be quickly released and relocked by the action of an eccentric cross shaft turned by an adjustable-position lever.